 Lincoln spent most of his mid-Illinois years as a lawyer.
-Abraham Lincoln, Prairie Lawyer by John J. Duff (New York: Rinehart & Co., 1960) has been rendered out of date by recent scholarship.
-The Lincoln Legals Project collected all surviving documentation of Lincoln's career as a lawyer, published as the four-volume The Papers of Abraham Lincoln: Legal Documents and Cases, Daniel Stowell, editor (Charlottesville: University of Virginia Press, 2008).
+Abraham Lincoln, Prairie Lawyer by John J. Duff (Rinehart & Co., 1960) has been rendered out of date by recent scholarship.
+The Lincoln Legals Project collected all surviving documentation of Lincoln's career as a lawyer, published as the four-volume The Papers of Abraham Lincoln: Legal Documents and Cases, Daniel Stowell, editor (University of Virginia Press, 2008).

 Lincoln first forayed into national politics as a mid-Illinois congressman.
-Among the works on the subject are Lincoln Runs for Congress by Donald W. Riddle (New Brunswick: Rutgers University Press, 1948), Riddle’s Congressman Abraham Lincoln (Urbana: University of Illinois Press, 1957), and Lincoln: The Crucible of Congress by long-time mid-Illinois congressman Paul Findley (New York: Crown Publishers, Inc., 1979).
+Among the works on the subject are Lincoln Runs for Congress by Donald W. Riddle (Rutgers University Press, 1948), Riddle’s Congressman Abraham Lincoln (University of Illinois Press, 1957), and Lincoln: The Crucible of Congress by long-time mid-Illinois congressman Paul Findley (Crown Publishers, Inc., 1979).

 It is not only the people but the places Lincoln knew that have been made subjects of books.
 Abraham Lincoln in Decatur by Otto R. Kyle (Vantage Press, 1957) was praised by Millikin University history Professor Daniel J. Gage as “all that is likely ever to be known about Lincoln's associations with Macon County and Decatur,” but added that the author’s “frequent use of probably, likely, undoubtedly, and possibly, in earlier pages, makes one aware of the distressing meagerness records of this portion of Lincoln's life, and of the strong temptation to amplify them.”